SAP/ui5-uiveri5/docs/usage/browser.md

 You can use all the methods that directly wrap the driver navigation API, such as `browser.driver.get()` and the `browser.navigate()` API.
 Note that methods of `browser.driver` don't automatically synchronize with UI5 and using them can result in test failures.

+In case of a page reload or redirect, you will receive an error stating that UIVeri5 dependencies are not loaded:
+`Failed: javascript error: uiveri5 is not defined`
-It is safer to use the API provided by UIVeri5.
+It is recommended to use the API provided by UIVeri5.
 The API is kept very similar to Protractor API so it is easy and familiar to most users.

 ## Loading a page